stephengao0121/Empty-Warehouse-Detection-Algorithm-Based-on-ViBe/README.md

 ### 2021.07.30
 * Adding some notations.
 * Simplifying the code structure.
 Easier to operate testing.
-* rewrite destructor of Bayes class, fixing a memory bug.
+* Rewriting destructor of Bayes class, fixing a memory bug.